neurdb/neurbench/README.md

 However, existing benchmarks for learned databases either overlook or oversimplify the treatment of data and workload drift, failing to evaluate learned database components across a broad range of drift conditions.

-**NeuralBench** is a new benchmark framework designed with controllable data and workload drift.
+**NeurBench** is a new benchmark framework designed with controllable data and workload drift.
 It creates a unified concept called *drift factor* to precisely quantify and generate drift.
 Based on this formulation, a benchmark suite is then developed to enable standardized performance evaluations of various learned database components under measurable and adjustable drift conditions.

-This repository contains the code of NeuralBench, which is used to evaluate learned query optimizers, concurrency control, and indexes.
+This repository contains the code of NeurBench, which is used to evaluate learned query optimizers, concurrency control, and indexes.

 ## Benchmarks